gaurav-dixitv/gaurav-dixitv.github.io/_apps/scrobble.md

 feature2Url: "/assets/apps/scrobble/f2.png"
-feature2Desc: "scroBBle has an intuitive UI. scroBBle lets you dig through your music and find out more about artists, recent/loved tracks, charts, events around you!"
+feature2Desc: "scroBBle has an intuitive UI.
+It lets you dig through your music and find out more about artists, recent/loved tracks, charts, events around you!"

 featureLink0: "https://blackberries.ru/2015/04/12/scrobble-nativnyj-skrobbler-last-fm-dlya-blackberry-10/"